zibous/gasverbrauch/README.md

 ## Dataprovider
-With a simple HTTP request, the data from the gas meter is queried first and if the gas consumption has changed compared to the previous query, then the data from the EMS-ESP32 is queried in a further HTTP request.
+With a simple HTTP request (aioesphomeapi was unstable and poorly documented. therefore switched to simple http request), the data from the gas meter is queried first and if the gas consumption has changed compared to the previous query, then the data from the EMS-ESP32 is queried in a further HTTP request.
 The gas consumption is then assigned according to the operating mode (heating, boiler) and finally the consumption data is calculated